 If your provider is the only one in the area serving the connection speeds you need at an affordable price point, chances are they could sooner or later exploit their monopoly and radically increase prices in the medium term.

 Yet, the main problem with cloud backups in the U.S. at this point in time is that most businesses have no access to an affordable, high bandwidth internet connection.
 As a rule of thumb, for each GB of data per day you would want to provide a Mbps upload speed in order to be able to finish uploads overnight within a reasonable time.

-For the reasons stated above, most cloud providers offer seeding and express recovery using external hard drives shipped by courier in case you have to recover a large amount of data within a short time.
+For the reasons stated above, a few cloud providers offer seeding and express recovery using external hard drives shipped by courier in case you have to recover a large amount of data within a short time.

 If internet connections were as fast as local area network connections, this kind of service wouldn’t be necessary.
 Because recovery of cloud data depends on the availability of good internet bandwidth it may not be suited as a standalone backup strategy.
 For quick recoveries it’s best to have a local backup available.
 Cloud backups should be considered for rare occasions when local storage is destroyed, for example by natural disasters, vandalism, theft, etc.

 Consider the Future

 The guys at BackupChain started off in 2009 with a simple prediction: year after year, storage prices will keep going down, CPU power will improve, internet speeds will get better, internet costs will drop dramatically.
 What does this mean?
 It means that with every year that passes, cloud services are becoming actually less attractive simply because with every year it becomes more economically feasible to host your own cloud online backup system.
 For example, if your company has several offices, you can easily connect them together and keep your data confidential that way, too.
 If you own a small company, you could use your home office at your residence as a backup destination instead of relying on a third party.
 And so on…